MingyaoLII/SDSC8009_Project/readme.md

    3. Every method is coded independently and all the outputs are attached.
 Arguments in `args={...}`  can be edited in every method.
 You can jump to any part of interest following the [Code Architecture-Results](#Code-Architecture).

 3. **Notice**:
-   1. 16 GB GPU memory is preferred for reproducing results of GCN-based models, and at least 24 GB GPU memory for GAT-based models.
-Hardwares we used include NVIDIA Tesla P100-16GB and NVIDIA GeForce RTX 3090-24GB.
+   1. A 16 GB GPU memory is preferred for reproducing results of GCN-based models, and at least 24 GB GPU memory for GAT-based models.
+NVIDIA Tesla P100-16GB and NVIDIA GeForce RTX 3090-24GB are used.
-   2. There is an alarm that play sounds every time a model is finished training and evaluated.
+   2. There is an alarm that play sounds every time a model finished being trained and evaluated.
 Please disable the code [Implementation-Functions-Alarm](#Code-Architecture) if you find it disturbing.

 # Code Architecture